Bill Also Applies to Immediate Family Members of Active Duty Military

 MVC policy currently provides for a reduced driver's license fee at the time of renewal.
 The bill's provisions will continue this policy.

-The measure has been referred to the Assembly Military and Veterans Affairs Committee.
+The measure was released by the Assembly Military and Veterans Affairs Committee.

 Origianlly posted by the NJ Assembly Democrats.